Adoption Attorney in Salt Lake City

 Law in Salt Lake City, we understand how important this process is and

 how essential it is that it goes smoothly.
-Our experienced family law
+Our experienced attorney will

 Take the first step toward growing your family and contact Full Circle

 Family Law in Salt Lake City today at

 (801) 658-9895 to set up a consultation with our compassionate attorney.

 The Requirements to Adopt a Child in Utah

 To adopt a child in Utah, you must be over the age of 21.
 Every adoption

 is unique, but the requirements to adopt in Utah are fairly flexible.
 You can:

 - Own or rent a home or apartment;

 - Have children in your home or be childless;